cabamarcos/GANs_VA/README.md

 ![alt text](Images/image-2.png)

+After 15 epoch, the imahges dom't look better.
+In fact, some of the pixels start disappearing.
+I will train it more to see how time affects the creation of images.

 ## TO DO

 The next thing I am working on is using the famous_dataset, which contains pictures of famous people, to try to generate some images of fake people.